 You do not automatically qualify for billing assistance because you do not have the money to pay the bill.
 There are financial guidelines that must be met to qualify for help paying medical bills.
 The hospital financial aid or charity program is for very low-income patients.
 Your annual income must not exceed 200% of the federal poverty level to qualify for 100% coverage.
 If your family income is more than the limit, you may be eligible for some financial aid.
 If your medical bill exceeds the medical debt-to-income ratio by 30%, the hospital may cover a portion of your bill.

 To be considered for assistance with hospital bills, some facilities want you to use any available resources, such as savings, cash on hand, investments, etc. In extreme medical hardship resulting from treatment for cancer, etc., primary and secondary insurance must have been used first.

 - Make an appointment

 - Sign consent for pulling your w-6

-Hospital Social Services will also screen the patient or patients guardians to see if they a patient qualify for assistance from federal and state aid programs and help clients apply for Medicaid.
-If all avenues have been used and you can not pay the remainder of your medical bills, contact hospital bill department for other remedies.
+Hospital Social Services will also screen the patient or patient’s guardians to see if they qualify for assistance from federal and state aid programs and help clients apply for Medicaid.
+If all avenues have been used and you can not pay the remainder of your medical bills, contact the hospital bill department for other remedies.

 How do I Qualify for Help for Hospital Bills?